1. ESS1: Assessment and Management of Environmental and Social Risks and Impacts

 1.2 Commitment to non-discrimination

-One of the objectives of the Environmental and Social Policy is to reduce project-related risks including “prejudice or discrimination towards individuals or groups in providing access to development resources and project benefits, particularly in the case of those who may be disadvantaged or vulnerable.”3 The spirit of this provision is also reflected as an objective for ESS1.4
+One of the objectives of the Environmental and Social Policy is to reduce project-related risks including “prejudice or discrimination towards individuals or groups in providing access to development resources and project benefits, particularly in the case of those who may be disadvantaged or vulnerable.”

 The guidance should:

-- Ground definitions of equality and non-discrimination in those developed by UN treaty bodies, to ensure consistency of standards.5
+- Ground definitions of equality and non-discrimination in those developed by UN treaty bodies, to ensure consistency of standards.

 - Direct staff and Borrowers to the work of relevant UN treaty bodies and UN special mechanisms that have highlighted risks of reinforcing discrimination through development projects and strategies for eliminating discrimination and ensuring equal participation in public and political life, including community decision-making.
 See, for example, the below text box, Guidance from the Committee on the Elimination of All Forms of Discrimination Against Women.